 In Holiday Inn, Bing Crosby and Fred Astaire play successful Broadway song and dance men.
-They are best friends, but they seem to have a tendancy to fall for the same women.
+They are best friends, but they seem to have a tendency to fall for the same women.

-If you like the old-style caberet, and don't object too strongly to contrived storylines, dodgy acting, and casual racism, there's lots to enjoy here.
+If you like the old-style cabaret, and don’t object too strongly to contrived story-lines, dodgy acting, and casual racism, there’s lots to enjoy here.
 Not least the fact that this film introduced the song White Christmas to the world.

 If you have seen it:

 (If you cannot see the trailer below, your browser may need adjusting)

 SPOILER ALERT: The plot summary and comments below contain details that might spoil your enjoyment of the movie if you have not already seen it.

 Jim, his girlfriend Lila, and best friend Ted, are a successful song and dance act.
 However, Jim has decided to give it all up and go and become a farmer (which he believes, for some reason, will be an easier life) with Lila.
 What Jim does not know however, is that Lila and Ted are having an affair, and Lila has no intention of going with him.
 When Jim does find out, he takes the news philosophically, and goes off to his farm alone.

 After a while, he discovers that being a farmer is actually hard work.
 He comes up with another plan instead – he turns the farmhouse into a hotel.
 In order to minimize the amount of work he has to do, he decides that the hotel will only open on national holidays.
 He also hires a novice cabaret singer/dancer, Linda.